Yer1k/AI_Trading/README.md

 1) run `python ./api/main.py` and open the application in a browser
 2) type in `/docs` after the root url to open up the Swagger Documentation

-The user should be able to
+The user should be able to access Telegram, Twitter and Coin price data after running the API.

 ## Demo Video
 @All - add video